A. Residence Life Community Standards

 All refrigerators must not exceed six cubic feet, be U.L. & Energy Star Approved, and be in good working condition.
 Residents not residing in the residence hall during the winter break are responsible for properly defrosting their refrigerators.
 Refrigerators are the sole responsibility of the resident.
 Additional information is available at the Office of Residence Life regarding rental micro- refrigerators while supplies last.

-Unauthorized presence on rooftops, in other resident’s rooms or suites, in administrative offices, service areas or University facilities after business hours, or areas marked as restricted within the On Campus Housing community is prohibited.
+Unauthorized presence on rooftops, in other resident’s rooms or suites, in administrative offices, service areas, or University facilities after business hours, or areas marked as restricted within the On Campus Housing community is prohibited.
 Unauthorized entrance into and presence in construction sites in the vicinity of the On- Campus Housing community is prohibited.

-b.
-Residents are required to complete a roommate agreement upon moving into their On-Campus Housing room or suite.
+- Residents are required to complete a roommate agreement upon moving into their On-Campus Housing room or suite.
 Roommate agreements are designated to facilitate discussion and compromise around issues of individual preference.
 Stipulations in the roommate agreement supplement the On-Campus Housing Regulations; in any conflict between the terms of a roommate agreement and the On-Campus Housing Regulations, the On-Campus Housing Regulations will prevail.
 A roommate agreement is to be completed each time there is a change in roommates.
 The completion and signing of a roommate agreement is facilitated by designated Resident Assistants.
 These same regulations apply to Suitemate Agreements.

-B15: Room/Suite Changes
+B15.
+Room/Suite Changes

 Residents who wish to change their accommodations must make proper arrangements with the Office of Residence Life prior to any move or change to their assignment, including switching sides of the room.
 Resident may only occupy their assigned furniture.
 Use of vacant spaces and furniture in an assigned suite is strictly prohibited.
-Occupancy changes include room or suite changes, roommate changes and termination of housing contracts.
+Occupancy changes include room or suite changes, roommate changes, and termination of housing contracts.
 All of these changes are regulated by specific procedures.
 Some changes are limited to certain time periods and some changes require an administrative fine.
 Students who participate in unauthorized room/ suite changes may be subject to disciplinary action.
 It is important to consult with ORL well in advance of your anticipated occupancy change in order to clarify procedures and receive authorization to initiate the process.

-B16: Room/Suite Occupancy
+B16.
+Room/Suite Occupancy

 - Unauthorized gatherings of more than 12 people are prohibited in suites.

-b.
-The Office of Residence Life reserves the right to assign new students to any open bed or room at any time during the academic year or summer session.
+- The Office of Residence Life reserves the right to assign new students to any open bed or room at any time during the academic year or summer session.
 Residents are required to keep the open space clean and ready for the new student assigned to the space.

 The residence halls are smoke free.
 Smoking of any kind is not permitted inside the building or within 25 feet of all entrance doors.